jonashackt/ansible-windows-springboot/README.md

 ## Prerequisites

-We need a Windows box to show everything.
-So if you don´t have one spare, go to https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/#downloads and download an Vagrant image with Windows 10 (e.g. for VirtualBox - be sure to have the VM-Provider installed).
+Go to https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/#downloads and download an Vagrant image with Windows 10 (e.g. for VirtualBox - be sure to have the VM-Provider installed).
 You should get something like a MSEdge.Win10_RS1.Vagrant.zip - extract it (Mac: with the [Unarchiver](http://wakaba.c3.cx/s/apps/unarchiver.html)) and there you are: The Windows Vagrant box __dev-msedge.box__ is ready :)

 Because Microsoft doesn´t seem to ship metadata for the box, add it to Vagrant via: